m-weigand/ccd_tools/Readme.md

     pip install sphinxcontrib-programoutput

-geccoinv has to be installed according to its own documentation.
+geccoinv and sip_models have to be installed according to their own documentation.

 Under Windows, the program was tested using the 'pythonxy' distribution (https://code.google.com/p/pythonxy/).